pattonsgirl/Spring2021-CEG2350/Labs/Lab05/README.md

    - `make` will compile the program and create an executable version if the source code file exists (1 pt)
    - `make run` will execute the program if the compiled program exists (1 pt)
    - `make clean` will delete the compiled program (1 pt)
-3. Copy the contents of your `Makefile` into your lab notes.

 **Resources**